kubernetes/minikube/site/content/en/docs/drivers/krunkit.md

 If the helper is not running restart the minikube cluster.

-For help with vment-helper please use the [discussions](https://github.com/nirs/vmnet-helper/discussions).
+For help with vmnet-helper please use the [discussions](https://github.com/nirs/vmnet-helper/discussions).